jaVu.co.uk | Articles | Links | Shop | Guides | Route info | News

 50 ft

 Just to the right of the start of 'Divine Comedy is a striking crackline slanting leftwards to a small overhang at mid height.
 Surmount the overhang and finish carefully.
 Belay off the cross and or insitu stake.
-Kevin Lowry and Gareth Palmer, 5/6/06 '
+FA Kevin Lowry and Gareth Palmer, 5/6/06 '

 Mediterranean Blue VS 4c #